tbarbette/npf/tests/README.md

  - LENGTH=[60+1024] All values between 60 and 1024, included
  - LENGTH=\[64\*1024\] All values starting from 64 multiplied per 2 up to 1024
  - LENGTH={60,64,128,256,1024,1496} A list of values
+ - LENGTH=EXPAND(Hello $VARIABLE) will generate one string "Hello ..." for each value of the previously defined variable.
+For instance if VARIABLE=[1-10] then LENGTH will be equal to {Hello 1,Hello 2, ..., Hello 10}
+ - LENGTH=RANDOM(A,B) Generate a pseudo-random number between A and B, that can be previously defined variables.
+It's pseudo-random so for the same run the value will be the same, and when re-executing the test the value will be the same accross execution
+ - LENGTH=HEAD(A,$VARIABLE[,JOIN]) Takes the first A (A can be a previously define variable itself) values of $VARIABLES and joins them
+ - LENGTH=IF(COND,A,B) Evaluates COND, and return A if COND is true or B if it isn't

 ```
 %variables